-I’ll never forget when my very first wholesale order was delivered to my house… Of course, I had to take a picture.
+I’ll never forget when my very first wholesale order was delivered to my house… Of course, I had to take a picture – that’s me to the right standing in my garage with my first wholesale pallet order.
+It was the summer of 2015 and I was super excited about receiving my first wholesale order.
 We worked as fast as we could to prep and send this huge wholesale order to Amazon.
 As soon as our wholesale shipment arrived at Amazon, we started to see some sales… but then things started to go terribly wrong.
 Sales started to slow and prices began to tank.

 To make a long story short, I ended up actually losing money on my first wholesale order.
 Sure, I was able to get almost all of the capital back, but overall it was a massive failure.

 If you know me, then you know that I’m a “glass half full” kind of guy, and I was able to turn this epic failure into a learning experience.
 I thought I’d share with you the 6 biggest mistakes I made in my first wholesale order (and the last mistake was the biggest) so that you can set yourself up for successful future wholesale orders.

 1. Ordered too many items

 When ordering products from wholesalers, the items you buy usually come in cases, so buying only one of an item is usually not a possibility.
 I knew I was going to need to buy multiples, but I must have had my head in the clouds because I bought way too many items.
 I honestly should have known better.